 Can my driver leave the center while I am in surgery?

-We request that your escort remain at the center until you are ready to leave.
-It is acceptable if they have a short trip (i.e. refreshments, errands) to make and will return immediately.
-If your driver leaves the center, we must have a phone number they can be reached at.
+We do request that, whenever possible, your escort remain at the center until you are ready to leave.
+It is acceptable if they have a short errand to make and will return immediately prior to you being ready for discharge.
+If your driver leaves the center, we must have a phone number to reach them.

 How soon can I go back to work?

 Your ability to return to work will be determined by your surgeon.
 You are encouraged to discuss them with him/her at your appointment.
 If needed, a release can be provided to you for the day of the procedure and FMLA/disability forms can be completed by clinic personnel.
 There is a nominal fee for this and it may take up to 1 week for completion.

 Will my family member be allowed in the pre-op or recovery area?